-Given the turbulent start to 2022 seen by global stock markets, it might feel safer to allocate at least some of this year’s ISA allowance to cash.
-The pandemic has taught us the hard way that we can never really know what’s around the corner – and just how important it is to build up an easy-to-access savings buffer.
+With stock markets expected to remain turbulent in the first half of 2023, it might feel safer to allocate at least some of this year’s ISA allowance to cash.
+The triple whammy of the pandemic, Russia’s war with Ukraine and the cost-of-living crisis has taught us the hard way that we can never really know what’s around the corner – and just how important it is to build up an easy-to-access savings buffer.

-However, the skyrocketing rate of inflation means it’s nigh-on impossible to find an interest rate on a Cash ISA that will keep up.
+However, the runaway rate of inflation means it’s nigh-on impossible to find an interest rate on a Cash ISA that will get anywhere near it.
 It could be even more difficult if you also want to ensure your cash is being used for good rather than simply saving with any provider.